 Nora is fresh face to natural science illustration, joining the field as a mid-life career changer.
 She graduated from the University of Washington’s Natural Science Illustration program in Spring 2014, where she was voted the “most improved illustrator” by her classmates.
 She spent most of her career in the high-tech field of geographic information systems and is a Certified GIS Professional (GISP).
 She sees science illustration and GIS as different sides of the same coin: they both portray abstractions of reality, with the same end goal of better understanding our world.

-Nora has shown her work in solo shows in Lincoln City and Salem, and in various group shows in Seattle and Newport.
-She is working on pieces inspired by the Siletz Bay National Wildlife Refuge, just a few miles south from where she currently lives in Lincoln City, OR, and also gathering inspiration from the Connie Hansen Garden.
-Her work has been published in the IUCN’s Suiform Soundings and in the juried UW Stratus 2014 Journal of Arts & Writing.
-She is the incoming president of the Oregon Chapter of the Guild of Natural Science Illustrators, and is a member of the Oregon Botanical Artists and the GIS Certification Institute.
+Nora has shown her work in solo shows in Lincoln City, Newport and Salem, and in various group shows in Portland, Seattle and McMinnville.
+She is the president of the Oregon Chapter of the Guild of Natural Science Illustrators, and is a member of the Oregon Botanical Artists and the GIS Certification Institute.

 Nora has yet to find subject matter she has not enjoyed portraying, but she especially enjoys wildlife and botanicals.
 She likes focusing on intricate details.
 Her preferred media include watercolor, pen and ink, and graphite, but she also has extensive experience with colored pencils, gouache, and carbon dust.